-Doing so opened a Finder window; within that window, I found the scanned receipt, selected it, and clicked the Open button to attached the scan to the calendar event.
+Doing so opened a Finder window and within that window, I found the scanned receipt, selected it, and clicked the Open button to attached the scan to the calendar event.

-The calendar attachment automatically synced to my wife’s iCloud-connected iPhone; all she had to do was open the event, tap on the attachment, and the receipt appeared on her screen—no need to deal with fished around in her purse for a crumpled up scrap of paper.
+The calendar event and attachment automatically synced to my wife’s iCloud-connected iPhone.
+All she had to do was open the event, tap on the attachment, and the receipt appeared on her screen.
+No need to fish around in her purse for a crumpled up scrap of paper.

-My only complaint, though, is that while you can open a Calendar attachment on an iPhone or iPad, you can’t add an attachment to an event directly from an iOS device.
+My only complaint, though, is that while you can open a calendar event and attachment on an iPhone or iPad, you can’t add an attachment to an event directly from an iOS device.
 Why not?
 Good question.